emilyfuhrman/emilyfuhrman.github.io/emily-fuhrman/index.md

 ---
 #### My name is Emily Fuhrman.
 I am a data visualization designer and developer based in Brooklyn, New York.

-#### I run an experimental, multidisciplinary practice focused on research, collaboration, and data-driven visual systems.
-Its internet home is currently under construction.
+#### I run an experimental, multidisciplinary practice focused on research, collaboration, and data-driven visual systems, the internet home of which is currently under construction.

 #### For near-term work inquiries, please [email](mailto:emily.c.fuhrman@gmail.com).